 On September 28, 2018, the Group, through its wholly-owned subsidiary, Sutton, entered into a Share Purchase Agreement with third party individuals, effectively selling the Group's entire shareholdings in CGI equivalent to 93.17% of the latter's total outstanding shares.
 As a result, the Group consolidated CGI's 2018 statement of comprehensive income up to the date of sale.

-Total loss on disposal of CGI recognized in the 2018 consolidated statement of comprehensive income amounted to P6.1 million.
+Total loss on disposal of CGI recognized in the 2018 consolidated profit or loss amounted to \$\mathbb{P}6.1\$ million.

 9. Cash and Cash Equivalents